SSWConsulting/SSW.Rules.Content/rules/hand-over-projects/rule.md

 5. Architecture and Code Review
    1. Look for any [Tech Debt](/technical-debt)
    2. Test coverage and quality
-6. CI/CD - Overview of the pipelines and deployment process.
+6. CI/CD - Overview of the pipelines and deployment process
-7. Overview of monitoring, logging, and incident response procedures.
+7. Overview of monitoring, logging, and incident response procedures
-8. Project access - ensure the new team member has all necessary permissions
+8. Project access - Ensure the new team member has all necessary permissions
 9. Documentation - Review and update any missing or outdated documentation
-10. Optional - shadow some project meetings and development
+10. Optional - Shadow some project meetings and development

 We will record the meeting for future reference and add it to the project documentation.
 Please be ready to discuss these points, and let me know if you have any questions before the meeting.